pubnub/pubnub-mcp-server/resources/sdk_docs/swift_mobile-push.md

 ## List channels for device (deprecated)

-Request all channels with push enabled for the specified device token using legacy binary APNs interface.
-Prefer the APNs2 methods above.
+Deprecated; use the APNs2 methods above.
+For legacy binary APNs interface only.

 ### Method(s)